Adamo Abate

 Saint Adamo Abate (c.
-990 – 1060–1070) was an Italian medieval Benedictine abbot, a promoter of the unification of the Southern populations in Italy under Roger II of Sicily.
+990 – 1060–1070) was an Italian medieval Benedictine abbot, who around the middle of the 11th century, became abbot of the monastery of Santa Maria delle Isole Tremiti.

+Life

 He was born in Petazio (today Petacciato) and was baptized in Guglionesi.
-He died on May 3 between the years 1060 and 1070.
+He became abbot of the Abbey of Santa Maria a Mare on San Nicola in the Tremiti Islands, transforming it into a center of culture and civil and religious renewal.